grigor-ganekov/weblibrary/README.md

 3.Modify the web.xml file located in weblibrary/weblibrary-ver1/WebContent/WEB-INF/web.xml

-DBURL here add your database url
+<br />DBURL here add your database url
-USERNAME MySQL user username that have all priveleges for the database PASSWORD password
+<br />USERNAME MySQL user username that have all priveleges for the database
+<br />PASSWORD password

 4.Connect your Tomcat 8 server to the web project